vippr1237/vippr1237/README.md

 ## Hi there, I'm an Devops Engineer.
 Below it's some information about me.
-This is where I start my career so really appriciate it.
-Thanks to all who helping me.
+This is where I start my career so I really appriciate it.
+Thanks to all who have help me.
 ### Keep up with your work.
 Someday it will pay back.
 DON'T GIVE UP.
+Here some info about me :-):
 - 👋 I’m @vippr1237 aka Coang Ha`
 - 👀 I’m interested in bong' ro, ckam` cam va' anime + tin hoc
 - 🌱 I’m currently learning nem' 3s k airball, k lam` ganh' nang cho team va` javascript, web, api